 A negligent security case might include the owner of a parking lot that is open 24 hours where the lighting is insufficient to properly illuminate the grounds at night.
 One evening you could be walking to your car and assaulted and robbed.

 An important element of a Florida negligent security case is that the owner or manager should have known that a crime could occur.
 In other words, the criminal act should have been foreseeable by the property owner.
 If it was not foreseeable, you cannot hold the owner liable for your injuries.

 For example, if the parking lot mentioned above had been the site of several violent crimes in the past.
 The owner of the parking lot would have known about these assaults and should have done something to protect future customers.
 The injury was foreseeable and, therefore, the owner may be liable.

-Call the Law Offices of Wolf & Pravato Today for Help Filing a Negligent Security Claim
+Call Our Security Negligence Lawyer Today to Help Filing a Negligent Security Claim

 If you have been a victim of a crime while on someone else’s commercial property, call a Florida personal injury lawyer from the Law Offices of Wolf & Pravato at (954) 633-8270 for a free case consultation.
 Act quickly to ensure you do not overstep the state’s lawsuit deadline.